freenas/freenas-docs/userguide/support.rst

 hours of learning by trial and error. %brand% training classes are 1-4 hours in length, topic-specific, and provide the information you need to quickly get up to speed in %brand% and ZFS.
-Refer to the `FreeNAS Training and Certification website
+Refer to the `FreeNAS® Training and Certification website
 <http://www.freenas.org/freenas-zfs-training/>`_ for more information
 about the courses, pricing, and availability.